Click here to download a copy of the articles of organization of the Southern Risk and Insurance Association.

 IV.
 Elections, Election Procedure, and Vacancies

-An election of officers and two members of the Board of Directors shall be held each year.
-The term of office of each officer shall be one year, but each officer shall hold office until a successor is elected and qualified.
-The term of office of a Director shall be three years, with two members to be elected each year.
-Terms of office begin at the close of each Annual Meeting.
-It is recognized that the transfer of duties of the Secretary/Treasurer may be delayed until such time as funds are accounted for and accounts closed.
+An election of officers and members of the Board of Directors shall be held each year.
+With the exception of the Treasurer, the term of office of each officer shall be one year, but each officer shall hold office until a successor is elected and qualified.
+The term of office of the Treasurer shall be three years and the Treasurer may hold the position for multiple (consecutive or non-consecutive) terms if elected by a plurality of the voting members to retain the position.
+The number of directors elected in a given year are dependent on the year of election as outlined in the SRIA Board Reorganization Plan that was passed by a vote of the regular membership on September 28, 2023, and is held on file by the Secretary.
+Terms of office for all officers and directors begin at the close of each Annual Meeting.
+It is recognized that the transfer of duties of the Treasurer may be delayed until such time as funds are accounted for and accounts closed.

-The Committee on Nominations shall make nominations for the offices of President, First Vice President, Second Vice President, Secretary/Treasurer, and for two Directors from among the regular members of the Association.
-Additional nominations may be made by any group of five or more voting members who shall prepare, sign, and forward their additional nomination(s) to the Secretary/Treasurer of the Association within twenty-one days of the announcement of the slate of the Committee on Nominations.
-The Secretary/Treasurer shall send ballots containing the original and any additional nominations, with a return request addressed to the Chairman of the Committee on Nominations, to all regular or retired members, allowing at least ten calendar days before ballots are to be returned.
+The Committee on Nominations shall make nominations for the offices of President, First Vice President, Second Vice President, Secretary, Treasurer, and the Directors from among the regular members of the Association.
+Additional nominations may be made by any group of five or more voting members who shall prepare, sign, and forward their additional nomination(s) to the Secretary of the Association within twenty-one days of the announcement of the slate of nominees from the Committee on Nominations.
+The Secretary shall electronically distribute ballots containing the original and any additional nominations to all regular members, allowing at least ten calendar days before ballots are to be returned.

 All ballots to be counted must be received by the Chairman of the Committee on Nominations at least three weeks prior to the Annual Meeting.
 The Board of Directors shall monitor the methods of signing and counting the ballots so as to keep the balloting secret.
 The ballots shall be counted and tabulated by the Chairman of the Committee on Nominations.